UNSW-BINF/assign_viral_evo/README.md

-# Homework 4: SARS-CoV-2 variants - How fast does the virus evolve?
+# Homework 4: Tracking viral evolution

 Viruses are not immune to mutations and evolution.
 During the pandemic, the SARS-CoV-2 virus mutated, evolved, and changed its characteristics, leaving us with various new strains and variants.